microvm/microvm-tutorial/docs/langimpl/interact.rst

 Mu Contexts
 ===========

-The client more often interacts with the micro VM via "Mu context", or "MuCtx" in the spec or ``uvm.refimpl.MuCtx`` in the refimpl.
+The client more often interacts with the micro VM via "Mu context".
+They are called "MuCtx" in the spec, and ``uvm.refimpl.MuCtx`` in the refimpl.
 A MuCtx is a context created from a MicroVM instance.
 It can hold Mu values for the client, access the Mu memory, load bundles and let the client perform many tasks on Mu.

 Why not directly do these things on the MicroVM instance?
 Why add another layer?
 There are two reasons.